Update – 4 October 2023

 Why is it needed?

 Previously, the National Environmental Standards for Plantation Forestry (NES-PF) only managed forests planted for harvest.
-Since the NES-PF was introduced in 2018, there has been an increase in carbon forests, which weren't managed in the same way.
+Since the NES-PF was introduced in 2018, there has been an increase in carbon forests, which weren't managed by the NES-PF.
 This follows a rise in the carbon price and subsequent farm conversions to forestry.

 From 6 October to 18 November 2022, the Government consulted on options and proposals to amend the NES-PF to better manage the environmental effects of plantation forestry.